 Breeze Airways was revealed in early 2020

-Breeze Airways was supposed to commence operations in 2020, though understandably the pandemic has delayed things a bit.
-Even though it will potentially take years for a recovery, Breeze still plans on moving forward with launching flights.
+As mentioned above, Breeze Airways was supposed to commence operations in 2020, though understandably the pandemic has delayed things a bit.
+Even though many believe a recovery will take years, Breeze still plans to launch flights in the first half of 2021.

-- Breeze Airways plans to launch scheduled passenger flights in March 2021
+- Breeze plans to launch scheduled passenger flights in the spring of 2021

-- The airline was first going to start with charter services, but given that there’s less demand for charter services (especially with sports teams), this no longer makes sense
+- Breeze was initially going to start with charter services, but given that there’s less demand for charter flights (especially with sports teams), this no longer makes sense

 Breeze Airways’ initial route plans